Crisis Communication Training for Government

-Reputation Australia conducts training workshops, providing your team with processes and principles for effective crisis communication.
-The session covers structures for a crisis team, managing the crisis team and the facilities it needs, information flow and handling the media.
+Reputation Australia conducts crisis communication training workshops for Government, providing your team with processes and principles for effective crisis communication.
+The session covers structures for a crisis team, facilities, information flow and handling the media.
 A mini crisis simulation can be built into the session, providing an opportunity for the team to put into practice the skills they have been exploring during the day.

 - An issue versus a crisis

 - The aims of crisis communication

 - Preparing a crisis communication plan